As an Oakland trenchless sewer contractor, Harry Clark specializes in the Tric Tools® method.

 Trenchless Sewer Replacement

 Since 1946 Harry Clark has been serving the Bay Area as a family operated contractor.
-We are proud to bring to you the latest in technological innovation , new products, combined with old world craftsmanship.
+We are proud to bring to you the latest in technological innovation, new products, combined with old world craftsmanship.
 Our friendly staff is waiting to serve you.
+Be it water heater repair or replacement, or furnace repair, Harry Clark is here ready to assist you when you need it.

 The new Pipe provides a continuous seamless sewer to the point of connections.
 Cleanouts are provided along the path of the sewer as needed.
 This system eliminates the bell and spigot connections every 36" with clay pipe and coupling every 10' with cast iron.
 Fewer connections mean less potential failure points.